 Property and equipment are stated at cost.
-Depreciation is computed using the straight-line method over the estimated useful life of the asset, which primarily ranges from three to ten years.
+Depreciation is computed using the straight-line method over the estimated useful life of the asset.
+The estimated useful lives of property and equipment are generally as follow: computers, related equipment, and software from four to ten years, building and building improvements primarily from ten to thirty years, furniture, fixture and other from five to ten years.
 Leasehold improvements are amortized over the shorter of the estimated useful lives or the term of the related lease.
+Land is not depreciated.
 Property and equipment that have been fully depreciated and are no longer in use are netted against accumulated depreciation.

-The Company capitalizes certain expenditures for software that is internally developed for use in the business, which is classified as computer equipment.
+The Company capitalizes certain expenditures for software that is internally developed for use in the business, which is classified as computer software.
 Amortization of internal use software begins when the software is ready for service and continues on the straight-line method over the estimated useful life.